This article contains everything you need to know about writing challenges, what causes them, and how to overcome them.

 How To Overcome Writer’s Block

-Most writers expect to write pure magic as soon as they touch a keyboard.
-Instead of writing then editing later, they judge and throw out their first drafts.
-With this practice, you’ll obviously feel stuck because writing a perfect first draft is impossible.
+Many new writers working across different genres expect to write pure magic as soon as they touch a keyboard.
+Instead of writing then editing, they judge and throw out their first drafts.
+With this practice, you’ll obviously feel stuck because writing a perfect first draft of a new story is impossible.
 Your first draft will be terrible regardless of your writing skills. and that’s fine.
 You can always edit your draft later.

 Once you understand and accept that your first draft will be poorly written, you won’t experience writer’s block anymore.
 Daily writing becomes a piece of cake.